 It's also important to determine at this point that the chosen motors will do the job.
 Many manufacturers offer motor sizing software to help find the perfect motor for the application.
 Oriental Motor takes motor sizing seriously.
 Our engineers are happy to analyze your sizing results so you can get the most out of our products.

 3. Bill of Materials - make sure you have everything you need.

 Once all necessary components are confirmed, it's time to make a Bill of Materials.
 Record part numbers, quantities, prices, and lead times clearly to avoid delays from order errors, and save the information to avoid duplication of work.

 TIP Pay attention to built-in features that can help eliminate extra components.
-For example, Oriental Motor's AZ Series closed-loop stepper motors include a built-in multi-rotation mechanical absolute position sensor, which retains the position data even when the power is off.
-Therefore, it can eliminate the need for presence sensors, encoders cables, and batteries.
+For example, Oriental Motor's AZ Series closed-loop stepper motors include a built-in multi-rotation mechanical absolute encoder, which retains the position data even when the power is off.
+Therefore, it can eliminate the need for presence sensors, cables, and batteries.

 Once the purchase order is submitted for the Bill of Materials, we used the time to prepare cable assemblies or fabricate brackets.
 In my years of troubleshooting experience, while it seems easy, cables are more challenging to make than you think.
 A poorly made motor cable is often the source of issues and can short out circuits in the driver, so take the time to do it right the first time.

 4. Build - one axis at a time from bottom up, or split them up.